|Nutritional Guidelines (per serving)|

 Transfer the morels to a plate or serving platter and sprinkle with sea salt to taste.

 - Small morels can be cooked whole, larger morels can be halved, quartered, or chopped as you like.
 Like many wild mushrooms, morels contain some amount of toxins.
 Don't panic, the toxins in morels aren't deadly, but if eaten raw or undercooked, morels can cause an upset stomach.
 Proper cooking for 15 to 20 minutes gets rid of these nausea-inducing toxins.

 - This recipe is as much a method as a recipe, so don't worry too much about the amounts.
 Use enough butter to coat the pan, use a pan wide enough to hold the mushrooms in a single layer, and you'll be fine playing around with specific amounts.

-Morels have such a unique and a rather delicate flavor, there is a strong case to be made keep them plain.
+Morels have such a unique and rather delicate flavor, there is a strong case to be made to keep them plain.
 That said, there are some simple additions that are also worth trying.